scoconno/scoconno.github.io/mind/identity/notes.md

 2. Pain does not have the property of being correlated with c-fibres firing in sharks.
 3. Pain is not identical to c-fibres firing.

 Premise 2 could be replaced with examples of plants feeling pain, non-carbon based life-form feeling pain, synthetic creatures (robots) feeling pain, etc. The point is that there are things that feel pain and their pain is not correlated with the kind of brain states that are correlated with our pain.
-An identity theory might respond here and claim that such things do not feel pain, or that their *pain* is not the same type of mental state that we call *pain*.
-But I will leave you to decide how plausible is such a strategy.
+So, mental states just cannot be identical to brain states.
+An identity theory might respond here and claim that plants, animals, and robots do not feel pain, or that their pain is not the same type of mental state that we call pain.
+But I will leave you to decide how plausible that response would be.